bitovi/academy/src/technology-consulting/6-communication-methods.md

 @page learn-technology-consulting/communication-methods Communication Methods
-@parent learn-technology-consulting 7
+@parent learn-technology-consulting 6
 @outline 2

 @description Learn how to make the most out of chat, email, meetings, and wikis.

 @body

-## Effective communication methods for consultants

 This section provides practical techniques and best practices for various communication channels, including chat platforms, email, meetings, documentation, and feedback.
 By mastering these methods, you’ll be better equipped to convey ideas clearly, manage expectations, and foster positive working relationships.

-## Chat (Slack/etc.)
+## Chat

 Chat platforms are a key tool for real-time communication.
 However, using them effectively requires intentionality to maintain clarity, minimize disruption, and streamline collaboration.
 This section breaks down best practices to help you communicate efficiently, focusing on channels, mentions, threads, managing your availability, and more.

+Clear and professional chat communication keeps teams connected and informed.
+By using shared channels, providing updates, and setting appropriate boundaries, you avoid confusion and maintain focus.
+This ensures that everyone stays aligned, especially in fast-paced client projects where quick decisions matter.

 ### Channels

 Shared channels should be the default space for most communication.
 When conversations happen in the open, everyone can stay aligned and informed.

-- **Use shared channels as much as possible:** Unless the topic is sensitive or private, default to public channels so that others can benefit from the discussion or jump in if needed.
+- **Use shared channels as much as possible:** Unless the topic is sensitive or private, default to shared channels so that others can benefit from the discussion or jump in if needed.
 - **Pin important messages:** Keep key resources, documents, or recurring information pinned to channels for quick access, especially for onboarding new team members.
 - **Proactively communicate absences:** If you know you’ll be unavailable for an extended period (e.g. deep work), send a quick message in relevant channels to notify others and provide an alternate contact if necessary.